zumasys/docs/site/rover/release-notes/web/1-1-0/README.md

     - QAV Table always shows headers
     - Payout payment submition now works as expected
     - Payment via Split Tender with a credit in the invoice list now works as expected
+    - Credit Card entry modifications to user experience and fixed bug with adding/deleting cards
   - **Customers**
     - Creating a new ticket now defaults the customer field to the current customer
+  - **Accounting**
+    - Removed a search bar that served no purpose

+- **Customer Portal**
+  - Invalid date coming back in invoice table for due date resolved
+  - Hotfix for invoices loading in table

 <PageFooter />